Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/903657651915849759/unknown.png)
   \
   Important for the upright into the jelly is to do it into the bottom left or bottom of it.
 If you do it into the middle left side you can be too high even if you fast fall all the way.
+Also this upright isn't fast if you jump late on the wavedash
   \
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/903660365374697472/vlcsnap-2021-10-29-17h03m15s101.png)
   \
-  Not really a cue, but to guarentee a clean landing, throw the jelly pretty late before the jelly regrab.
+  Not really a cue, but to guarantee a clean landing, throw the jelly pretty late before the jelly regrab.
  </details>

   <details>